williampgdias/turkuts_barber_shop/README.md

 - **Access Scan:** The website was checked for accessibility on [Access Scan](https://accessibe.com/accessscan).

   - [Result](https://accessibe.com/accessscan?website=https://williampgdias.github.io/turkuts_barber_shop/&gclid=Cj0KCQjwhfipBhCqARIsAH9msbmH0ZoNUgpQOevkFdqeJXGf1oWnW01JzXCs8vsEIrWnDX4pjfYfU5AaAhpWEALw_wcB)
+  - All the pages was checked by the Access Scan.

 - Accessibility
-  - I confirmed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse
+  - I confirmed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse;
+  - Every page was checked by Lighthouse

 ![Accessibility](/screenshots/accessibility.png)